Global Academic Programs

 The Upper School offers four travel programs annually.
 The programs to India and Tanzania, open to students in grades 10-12, focus on leadership, global issues and community development.
 The language immersion programs to Cap d’Ail, France and Granada, Spain are for juniors and seniors.

 IndiaThe India program (read the trip blog) runs for two weeks in March, during Spring Intensives.
-By way of preparation, students read excerpts from Suketu Mehta’s Maximum City and Katherine Boo’s Behind the Beautiful Forevers.
-They explore the South Asia collection at the Brooklyn Museum of Art, and wrestle with the philosophical questions of ‘voluntourism’.
+By way of preparation, students read excerpts from Suketu Mehta’s Maximum City and Katherine Boo’s Behind the Beautiful Forevers, and wrestle with the philosophical questions of ‘voluntourism’.
 The travel component is run in partnership with the World Leadership School, a socially conscious company that shares Berkeley Carroll’s values and is a leader in the area of travel safety.
 The group begins in Mumbai with an exploration of the contrast between the city’s incredible wealth and technological innovation on one hand, and the tremendous poverty - and a different kind of innovation - in its famous Dharavi slum on the other.
 Then the group travels to a small village in the southwestern state of Karnataka, where students live with families.
 Berkeley Carroll programs don’t include traditional service learning projects; instead they follow an accompaniment model that we think represents the future of ethical engagement with the developing world.